milesdwilliams15/Teaching/DPR 201/Notes/02_selecting_on_the_dv.md

 people who voted for Obama in 2012 and others that didn’t.

 This analysis tells us something about a relationship or regularity in the world.
-The first dealing with longevity and vitamins does not.
+The first, dealing with longevity and vitamins, does not.
 The fact that people who live to 100 years of age regularly take vitamins does not tell us whether taking vitamins actually promotes longevity.
 It’s just a bit of trivia about a particular age group.

 ## Selecting on the DV

-The mistake that was made in statement 1 is an example of **selecting on the dependent variable**.
-Why do many people do this?
+The mistake made in statement 1 is an example of **selecting on the dependent variable**.
+Why would someone do this?

 It’s actually easier than you many think to select on the DV, even without noticing.
 After all, the statement that “people who live to be